Domu: A Child's Dream: Production

-In 1999, an adaptation by Touchstone Pictures with Guillermo del Toro directing was reported to be in the works.
-In 2006, Otomo revealed that there were problems with the producer and that he did not know what the current status of the film was, but stated, "I gave Del Toro the rights, though, so as far as I'm concerned, if it ever gets made, he is the one who will make it."

 Reception

 Domu won the Excellence Award at the 1981 Japan Cartoonists Association Awards, became the first manga to win the Nihon SF Taisho Award in 1983, and won the 1984 Seiun Award for Best Comic.
+In 2025, Naoki Urasawa opined that there were two big impacts in the history of manga; the first was Osamu Tezuka's Shin Takarajima in 1947, and the second was Domu.
+He further said, "The manga that we read today would not be in its current form if Otomo's Domu had not been published. [...]
+All manga artists from our generation onwards have had their lives changed by Domu."
+Taiyō Matsumoto for example stated he decided to become a manga artist after reading Domu.

 Shaenon K. Garrity called Domu one of her all-time favorite manga and, with its similar themes of psychic powers and "generational conflicts, its similar imagery of buildings exploding and bodies twisting in hyper-realistic detail," in many ways a test run for Otomo's Akira.
 However, Garrity prefers Domu due to its single volume length trimming the story down to the essentials and for never losing sight of its human element by sticking to a single group of people in an apartment complex.
 She wrote that early on the art is sometimes stiff and generic, but it always has meticulous architectural details.
 Garrity called the "nearly wordless 24-page [ending] sequence in which almost nothing, externally, happens," one of the best pieces of comics storytelling ever drawn.
 She ended with, "Otomo at the beginning of Domu is a very good cartoonist, but by the end he's one of the geniuses of the form."